Do You Have the Right Tools to Treat Very Low Blood Sugar?

 ADA recommends ready-to-use glucagon for those at high risk for hypoglycemia

 The American Diabetes Association recently updated its guidelines for healthcare professionals.
-If you or your loved one takes medications that lower your blood sugar, such as insulin or secretagogues (sulfonylureas, meglitinides), it’s important to be aware of the updated guidelines related to hypoglycemia and ready-to-use glucagon.
+If you or your loved one takes medications that lower your blood sugar, such as insulin or insulin secretagogues (sulfonylureas, meglitinides), it’s important to be aware of the updated guidelines related to hypoglycemia and ready-to-use glucagon.
 Being informed about the latest guidance will help you engage with your healthcare provider to understand your risk, identify the necessary tools for your diabetes toolkit, and determine when to use them so that you can keep yourself or your loved one safe.

 Why are the ADA guidelines important?